ao1220/ao1220.github.io/_research/Brain_Mechanism_in_MCI_Patients_during_Movie-watching_1.md

 Discussion
 ======
-&nbsp;&nbsp;Enhancement of FPN during recall in NC and FPN nonresponsiveness to recall in MCI patients, indicated that FPN may play a key role in the recall process.
+&nbsp;&nbsp;&nbsp;&nbsp;Enhancement of FPN during recall in NC and FPN nonresponsiveness to recall in MCI patients, indicated that FPN may play a key role in the recall process.
 Most studies have demonstrated that prefrontal and parietal regions were activated by many cognitive functions, which play a crucial role in brain information processing as the brain performs higher-level cognitive activities.
 It showed impaired connectivity between the frontal and parietal brain regions in patients with symptoms of cognitive impairment, especially in MCI patients, the decline in functional connectivity of the frontal-parietal network was detected.
 Our results may also serve as confirmation of this hypothesis. <br>
-&nbsp;&nbsp;The tendency for inter-hemisphere and inner-region connectivity to enhance within the temporal regions of MCI.
+&nbsp;&nbsp;&nbsp;&nbsp;The tendency for inter-hemisphere and inner-region connectivity to enhance within the temporal regions of MCI.
 The brain activity of MCI patients might be activated by movie-watching to produce network changes, for the possession of retrieval memory generated the impairment of the network coordination, and recruited additional neural resources of inter-temporal and inner-temporal networks, which is a disordered network. <br>
 Moreover, our finding of between the above difference in connectivity and correlations with neuropsychological measures may reflect the fact that changes in brain network connectivity during the progression of MCI to AD may be a developmentally progressive process.

 **Limitation**